 One of the common reasons for developing Osgood Schlatter’s disease is excessively tight quadriceps muscles, ITB, hamstrings, hip flexors and calf muscles.
-Your Child’s physiotherapist will prescribe relevant stretching exercises for the affected lower limb to loosen up your Childs muscles so the stop pulling so tightly on the bone.
+Your Child’s physiotherapist will prescribe relevant stretching exercises for the affected lower limb to loosen up your Child’s muscles so they stop pulling so tightly on the bone.

 4. Strengthening exercises

-The weak muscles can cause Osgood Schlatter disease or Osgood Schlatter disease can weaken the muscles, its vice versa.
-Whatever the case be, your child’s Physiotherapist will prescribe various ways and exercises to strengthen the weak Quadriceps muscles.
+The weak muscles can cause Osgood Schlatter disease or Osgood Schlatter disease can weaken the muscles, it’s vice versa.
+Whatever the case, your child’s Physiotherapist will prescribe various ways and exercises to strengthen the weak Quadriceps muscles.